 The former QPR caretaker boss was handed the reins at Adams Park in September that year and steered the club away from relegation before hanging up his boots after his 600th career appearance against Port Vale.

 Financial restraints contributed to a testing 2013/14 season but Ainsworth successfully kept the Wanderers in the Football League thanks to a final day victory, and followed it up with an outstanding campaign which culminated in a play-off final at Wembley, having achieved the club’s best ever points tally in the Football League.

 Ainsworth was named the LMA League 2 Manager of the Year for his efforts, and also won the Sky Bet League 2 Manager of the Month prize in April, before going on to lead his side to an FA Cup third round replay against Aston Villa and a mid-table finish in the 2015/16 campaign.

 Richard Dobson was appointed assistant manager of the club in June 2011, having previously held the position of head of youth at Adams Park.

 He joined the club in 2007 as the head of the centre of excellence before replacing the departed Greg Heald as youth team coach later that year.

-'Dobbo' was installed as head of youth in the summer of 2008 following a successful spell in charge of the under 18s, overseeing the progress of youngsters such as Matt Phillips, Matt McClure and Kadeem Harris who all later turned professional.
+'Dobbo' was installed as head of youth in the summer of 2008 following a successful spell in charge of the under 18s, overseeing the progress of youngsters such as Matt Phillips, Jordon Ibe and Kadeem Harris who all later turned professional.